-Advancing a plant-based, slaughter-free food system through grassroots direct action.
+Advancing a sustainable, humane, plant-based and slaughter-free food system through grassroots direct action.

-Currently, we are running 3 major campaigns: Slaughter Free Koch Foods, Jidori Chicken Exposed and Slaughterhouse Bans.
+Slaughter Free Network is an international network of everyday people who care about our food system and want to change it for the greater good.
+Our efforts range from helping small, local communities fight off unwanted slaughterhouses to challenging massive food conglomerates to do better.
 To learn more about these campaigns and how you can get involved, join now.
 Looking for help to defeat a proposed slaughterhouse or hold an existing slaughterhouse accountable?
 Get in touch!

-Why are we focused on exposing the slaughterhouse industry?
-Our 13-point case shows how slaughterhouses are bad for everyone: communities, animals, workers and the planet.
+14 top reasons why slaughterhouses are bad for everyone: communities, animals, workers and the planet?

-- Killing them is killing us.
-Leading health authorities, including the WHO and CDC, are sounding the alarm that emerging zoonotic pandemics, beyond and far worse than COVID-19, pose an existential threat to our way of life and that exploiting and slaughtering animals for food is the main culprit.
+- Zoonotic Pandemics.
+Leading health authorities, including the WHO and CDC, have been sounding the alarm for decades that emerging zoonotic pandemics — beyond and far worse than COVID-19 — pose an existential threat to our way of life and that exploiting and slaughtering animals for food is the main culprit.

-- Based on our own research, slaughterhouses commonly violate nuisance, sanitation, zoning, environmental and public health laws that, if properly enforced, would effectively shut them down.
+- Nuisance.
+Based on our own research, slaughterhouses commonly violate nuisance, sanitation, zoning, environmental and public health laws that, if properly enforced, would effectively shut them down.
+Neighbors commonly complain of noisy, late-night deliveries, foul odor, excrement on roadways, sounds of animals and even escaped animals.

-- We have no nutritional or biological need for animal products, according to the American Dietetic Association.
-In fact, an animal-based diet is associated with higher rates of heart disease and cancers, hiking healthcare costs even higher in a city where 256,000 residents cannot afford insurance.
+- Chronic diseases.
+We have no nutritional or biological need for animal products, according to the American Dietetic Association.
+In fact, an animal-based diet is associated with higher rates of heart disease and cancers, hiking healthcare and insurance costs even higher.

 For society at large, the slaughter and consumption of animals desensitizes us to those victims to the point that we don’t even recognize them as victims.
-In other words, slaughterhouses cultivate our apathy — the source of our darker natures, while it blocks our empathy — the source of our better natures.
+In other words, slaughterhouses cultivate our apathy while blocking our empathy.
 As Leo Tolstoy famously wrote over one hundred years ago, “As long as there are slaughterhouses, there will be battlefields.”

 Interested in getting involved?